2317Ankit/APS-Portfolio.github.io/README.md

 **Algorithm**: Using Trie

-**Use Case** This approach classifies products into various categories on Flipkart, improving search and navigation for users by organizing products hierarchically.
+**Use Case:** This approach classifies products into various categories on Flipkart, improving search and navigation for users by organizing products hierarchically.

 **Challenges**
 - Managing a large number of categories, ensuring efficient search capabilities within categories, and handling dynamic updates to the product catalog.